orxfun/orx-imp-vec/README.md

 # orx-imp-vec

-An `ImpVec` uses [`SplitVec`](https://crates.io/crates/orx-split-vec) as the underlying data model and inherits its features.
+An `ImpVec` uses [`SplitVec`](https://crates.io/crates/orx-split-vec) as the underlying data model, and hence, inherits the following features:

+* vector growth does not require memory copies,
+* therefore, growth does not cause the memory locations of elements to change, and
+* provides flexible strategies to explicitly define how the vector should grow.

-Additionally, it allows to push to or extend the vector with an immutable reference; hence, the name:
+Additionally, `ImpVec` allows to push to or extend the vector with an immutable reference;
+hence, it gets the name `ImpVec`:

 * imp-vec stands for 'immutable push vector',
-* and also hints a little evil behavior it has.
+* and also hints for the little evil behavior it has.

 ## Safety-1